SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 San Francisco Orpheum Theater

-You will find the shows traveling from Broadway to SF on stage at the Orpheum Theater, the Golden Gate Theater, and some at the Curran.
+You will find the shows traveling from Broadway to SF on stage at the Orpheum Theatre, the Golden Gate Theatre, and some at the Curran.
 These shows bring along their sets and actors and are higher priced performances.
 They are similar to the set up you would see in New York.

 The other theaters on my calendar also offer some well-known performances with smaller sets, actors sourced specifically for those runs, and less expensive ticket prices.
 They offer world premiers, pre-Broadway shows, locally written pieces, and many other world class performances.

 Did you know?
 "Wicked" started its run in San Francisco before it opened on Broadway in NY.
-The first performances were at the Curran Theater in 2003.
+The first performances were at the Curran Theatre in 2003.

 Disclaimer: I receive a small commission from some of the links on this page.